 The next challenge with some fan cakes is how to secure them, given that they might not have vertical faces on all four sides.
 This makes taping somewhat harder!
 If you’re not confident the fan cake is secured will enough with tape, then using multiple stakes at angles can help keep it in place, in this example using fencing rods:

 These thin items are often hard to tape to a single stake, so the use of multiple stakes is recommend, as shown below:

 Very large and compound cakes

 Many of the larger cakes and big compound fireworks are very, very heavy and once on the ground feel secure even without being staked.
-Whilst the chances of these tipping over is remote, we still recommend staking and taping.
+Whilst the chances of these tipping over is remote, I still recommend staking and taping.
 The main reason is that it helps to give the firework stability in case an effect explodes in a tube.

 Setting up cakes on hard ground